 This section assesses client needs and risk to the community as well as their appropriateness to be supervised by Community Corrections.
 Staff interview potential clients, explain community corrections, complete standardized offender assessments and psychological testing or as needed.
 Information is obtained about residency, employment; past charges or convictions, escape risk, level of victim empathy and whatever else may be relevant to a given case.
 Staff presents the evaluation information to screening committees where a decision is made to either accept or reject the client for placement in LCCC.

 The Residential Facility has the capacity for 326 clients who are primarily directly sentenced to Community Corrections or are transitioning out of prison prior to release on Parole.
-Clients live at the residential program for an average of 8 to 9 months, stabilizing their life in regards to issues such as treatment needs, employment and residence.
+Clients live at the residential program for an average of eight to nine months, stabilizing their life in regards to issues such as treatment needs, employment and residence.
 Progress with court requirements such as; payment of restitution or completion of community service hours are monitored.
 Staff manages client finances initially and monitors their budgets throughout supervision.
 Structure is provided through drug and alcohol screening, Urinalysis or breathalyzer tests, client and room searches, facility counts and monitoring community locations on work, treatment or passes.

 This is a residential program with 48 beds which is treatment focused.
 It offers female offenders a supportive environment and empowers them to take responsibility for the direction of their lives.
 An opportunity to address substance use and addiction issues, parenting, mental health and past trauma issues is offered in this program.
 They learn to become self sufficient by assisting them in gainful employment and learning to budget their finances.
 The goal is to facilitate internal change in a safe and compassionate environment.
 This program includes separate living areas from the male clients, employees specially trained staff, and encompasses a specific in-house curriculum.